-- (i) the normal course of business:
+- (a) the normal course of business:

-- (ii) the event of default: and
+- (b) the event of default; and

-- (iii) the event of insolvency or bankruptcy of the Group and all of the counterparties.
+- (c) the event of insolvency or bankruptcy of the Group and all of the counterparties.

 iv.
 Derecognition of financial instruments

 The Group derecognizes a financial asset when the contractual rights to the cash flows from the financial asset expire, or when the Group transfers substantially all the risks and rewards of ownership of the financial asset.